 The UNO website conversion project ended in December 2016.
 However, the success of the project was due to a phased approach with priorities determined by the members of the Digital Communications Executive Committee (DCEC).
 Moving forward, the Digital Communications teams will continue with an iterative, phased approach, to improvements and enhancements to the website.
 The priorities directed by the DCEC will be guided by data, usability testing, and strategic priorities aligned with UNO's Strategic Plan.

 Use the Start Your Project form to request Cascade Server Content Management System (CMS) training prior to beginning work on a website located within the CMS.

 All university community members are encouraged to submit feedback.
-Suggestions are welcome for all levels of projects, from major initiatives to minor improvements:
+Suggestions are welcomed for all levels of projects, from major initiatives to minor improvements:

 Small change and maintenance requests can be submitted online through the Start Your Project form.

 Conversion Project (Completed)